Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

 \paragraph*{ Nonclassicality of the Stern-Gerlach state:} As a first application of this spatial qubit technology, we consider an extra spin degree of freedom embedded in a mesoscopic mass.
 We now imagine that the mass goes through a Stern-Gerlach apparatus.
-The motion of the mass relative to the source of the inhomogeneous magnetic field (current/magnets) is affected in a spin dependent manner due to the exchange virtual photons between the source and the spin.
-This quantum field theoretic process is depicted in the inset of Fig.\ref{fig2} \footnote{Technically, off shell propagation of the mass itself is also involved between the absorption and emmission of photons as depicted}.
-The result is an entangled state of the spin and position of the nano-object as given by $|\phi^+\rangle=\frac{1}{\sqrt{2}}(|\uparrow,1\rangle+|\downarrow,0\rangle)$, as depicted as the output of the preparation stage in Fig.\ref{fig2}.
-This type of entanglement can be regarded as a micro-macro entanglement as a microscopic system (spin) and a macroscopic system (the centre of mass degree of freedom of a nanocrystal), similar to its previous usage in the context of two modes of light \cite{lvovsky2013observation} and light and an atomic ensemble \cite{tiranov2016demonstration}.
-It could also be regarded as an intra-particle entanglement (an entanglement between two degrees of freedom of the same object), which has also been a subject of several investigations \cite{basu2001bell,PhysRevLett.97.230401}.
-However those techniques are not readily adaptable to massive objects because they rely on ideal two-port beam-splitters to construct a Mach-Zhender interferometer.
-Such beam-splitters cannot be constructed, at least straightforwardly, for nano-crystals as the tunnelling matrix of such massive objects is extremely small $\propto e^{-\frac{\sqrt{2mV}}{\hbar}\Delta x}$ accross any reasonable distance $\Delta x$ and barrier $V$.
-It is here that our technology of spatial qubit measurements open a way which does not require beam-splitters.
-We give the upper bound of the position resolution $\delta x$ in order to verify the entanglement of the spin and motion through a Bell inequality, and show that the system is robust against errors in position detection (as we will clarify, for feasable measurements, the time resolution $\delta t$ is good enough that it does not lead to errors).
+The motion of the mass relative to the source of the inhomogeneous magnetic field (current/magnets) is affected in a spin dependent manner due to the exchange of virtual photons between the source and the spin (Fig.\ref{fig2}) resulting in an entangled state of the spin and position of the nano-object as given by $|\phi^+\rangle=\frac{1}{\sqrt{2}}(|\uparrow,1\rangle+|\downarrow,0\rangle)$, as depicted as the output of the preparation stage in Fig.\ref{fig2}.
+It could also be regarded as an intra-particle entanglement (an entanglement between two degrees of freedom of the same object), which has been a subject of several investigations \cite{basu2001bell,PhysRevLett.97.230401,azzini2020single}.